kgrid-lab/kgrid-cds-service-provider/README.md

     res.send( responseObject );
   });
 ```

-See the other objects for more examples.
+The other objects all behave similarly.

 ### Resources